Brian Goodman

-Brian Goodman (born June 1, 1963, Boston, Massachusetts) is an American film director, television director, writer, and actor.
+Brian Goodman (born June 1, 1963) is an American film director, television director, writer, and actor.

 Career

 Brian Goodman auditioned for, and received, a role in the low-budget film titled Southie with Donnie Wahlberg.

 In 2008, Goodman co-wrote and directed the film What Doesn't Kill You.
 Goodman has also had recurring and guest-starring roles in a number of different films and television series, including all thirteen episodes of Line of Fire (as Donovan Stubbin) and three episodes of Lost as Ryan Pryce.

 He also appeared in The Last Castle (2001), Catch Me If You Can (2002), The Fast and the Furious: Tokyo Drift (2006), and two episodes of 24.
-He was a main cast member in season 3 and 4 of Rizzoli & Isles.
+He was a main cast member in seasons 1 through 4 of Rizzoli & Isles.